redeyeredline/cliparr/MIGRATION_CHECKLIST.md

 ---

 **Legend:**
-✅ Complete  ⚠️ Needs verification or improvement  ❌ Not yet implemented
+✅ Complete  ⚠️ Needs verification or improvement  ❌ Not yet implemented  💭 May not be needed

 ## 11. Recently Completed UI Improvements